 In 2018, there was a change to plan provisions resulting in a \$4.9 million reduction of the net pension liability.
-Due to a decision by the Contributory Retirement Appeal Board, vacation buybacks were not included in pensionable earnings when estimating the projected benefit payments.
+Due to a decision by the Contributory Retirement Appeal Board (CRAB), vacation buybacks were not included in pensionable earnings when estimating the projected benefit payments.
 In August 2022, Chapter 147 of the Acts of 2022 was signed into law.
 This new law provides that in some circumstances vacation buybacks will be considered regular compensation and included as pensionable earnings.
-Since its enactment, the Board and management have been working with our regulator, the Public Employee Retirement Administration Commission (PERAC), to determine which members are affected and to develop and receive regulatory approval of a vacation buyback supplementary regulation.
-Potential impacts will include retroactive benefit increases for some current retirees, amounts owed to the System by this same group of retirees and amounts owed to the System by some active members.
-Management anticipates full implementation in 2023 and any additional liabilities will be recognized once such amounts are measurable.
+Since its enactment, the Board and management worked with our regulator, the Public Employee Retirement Administration Commission (PERAC) to determine which members were affected and to develop and receive regulatory approval of a vacation buyback supplemental regulation.
+On October 26, 2023 the MPAERS board approved the "Supplemental Regulation Concerning Vacation Buybacks" and on November 16, 2023 PERAC approved it.
+Implementation of this supplemental regulation began in 2024.